 Informally one speaks of gravity bending light rays around massive objects, but more accurately it is the space that bends, and as a consequence the light is bent, too.
 The light simply follows the shortest path through spacetime, and when space curves the shortest paths are no longer Euclidean straight lines.

-A black hole is a body of matter with a very high gravitational field that constitutes a severe warp in the spacetime continuum, so much so that light from the inside the hole’s “horizon” cannot shine out beyond the horizon even if no object is blocking its path of escape.
+A black hole is a body of matter with a very high gravitational field that constitutes a severe warp in the spacetime continuum, so much so that objects inside the hole cannot escape, and even light from the inside the hole’s “horizon” cannot shine out beyond the horizon.
 Every black hole has an event horizon, which is a surface around the hole that is the place where anything inside cannot get out.
 The center within the hole is a nasty place called a “singularity.”
 In principle, any material object can be turned into a black hole if it is sufficiently compressed.
 The Earth would become a black hole if it were somehow compressed to a radius of one centimeter.

 Just as in other galaxies, there is a massive black hole at the center of our galaxy, the Milky Way.
 It is in the direction of the constellation Sagittarius.
-Astrophysicists believe black holes are commonly formed by the inward collapse of stars that have burned out and are at least two and a half times larger than our Sun before the collapse begins.
+Astrophysicists believe black holes are commonly formed by the inward collapse of stars.
 The center of a black hole (the singularity) is infinitely dense according to relativity theory, but only very, very dense according to theories of quantum gravity (but none of these theories have as yet been confirmed).

 The first black hole solution to Einstein’s equations of general relativity was discovered by Schwarzschild in 1916.
 This black hole’s horizon is perfectly spherical.
 Because even light itself could not escape from inside a black hole (since its frequency would become infinitesimally small as it reached the event horizon), John Wheeler chose the name “black hole.”
 The radius of the black hole is directly proportional to its mass; if the mass doubles, so does the radius of the horizon.
 The fact that real black holes are made from star dust rather than tomatoes or gold is irrelevant to their behavior outside their event horizon.
 All that counts is three factors: their total mass, how fast they spin, and whether they have any electric charge.
 Most black holes have no electric charge, but do spin very rapidly.